 |An American Tail|

 Despite being based off the 1986 animated film of the same name, the PS2 An American Tail game has very little to do with the movie itself, aside from Fievel being in it.
-Instead, it's a generic Super Monkey Ball ripoff and a rehash of Hamster Heroes.
+Instead, it's a blatant clone of Super Monkey Ball and far from Data Design Interactive's first time doing so.

 PC Save Icons

 Save icons for a PC version are present, but a PC version was never released.

 Various models and textures from Billy the Wizard: Rocket Broomstick Racing are still present in the game's data.